 - Grade 4: The cancer cells are irregular, distorted, and look less like normal cells (called poorly differentiated), and there is considerable spread (called invasion) to other prostatic tissue.

-- If your loved one’s score is less than 6, his cancer may be considered to be well-differentiated or low-grade
+- If the score is less than 6, the cancer may be considered to be well-differentiated or low-grade

 - A score of 7 may be considered to be moderately differentiated or intermediate-grade cancer